Do you know the phenomenon of the last hour of work in childcare everyday feeling like it drags on for hours on end?

 What successful people do in the last hour of work

 Plan activities for the last hour of work in childcare that make it more fun and distract everyone from the boredom of waiting and the excitement of getting to see their parents again.
 In childcare, are we have no idea what time parents will pick kids up.
 It varies most day between 3:30 and 5:00 here.

 Some parents pick up at the same time every day, but most come at different times for a variety of reasons.
 It’s a good idea to plan an open-ended activity for kids to do that distracts all of you from being anxious about everyone leaving.

 You may just be plain ole burned out.
 If so, please find a way to change that or find something else to do with your time.
 This is one of the jobs that you just can’t force yourself to do.
 Everyone suffers if you try.
 Click here for some great tips to avoid burnout.

-Here are some things I have done to make the last hour of work go by faster:
+Things I have done to make the last hour of daycare go by faster:

 Puzzles-set out a few wooden puzzles on the table and let the kids put them together and trade until it’s time to leave.